yaololo/d3-d3fc-example/README.md

 ## Description

 ---

-This is transaction listing application with transaction detail page with following detail

-- transaction date
-- description
-- category
-- transaction type, debit or credit
+This project is to demo the ability using d3 and d3fc to handle large data on browser with hitting web app performance.
+The dummy data rendered on the screen is around 20K data point.

+With current setup, d3 and d3fc, the web app can easily render million data point on the screen with bring down the web app.

+This app includes following features:

+- Zoom in and zoom out
+- Annotation to show data point information

 ### Tech stack

 ---

 - React + Typescript
-- Redux + Redux-toolkit
 - Styled component
+- d3.js
-- React testing library
+- d3fc
-- Jest
+- d3-svg-annotation
-- antd as the ui library

 ### Required Environment